r0light/cna-quality-model/literatureSearch/search.md

 # Literature search for scientific literature proposing measures for the quality of cloud-native application architectures

-The search process we used to find scientific literature presenting measures suitable for our quality model is detailed in the following:
+The search process we used to find scientific literature presenting measures suitable for our quality model is detailed in the following.
+So far, two iterations of the search have been done which are listed below.

+## Initial search on 2021-10-04

-## Basics
+### Basics

 We used the following two general search strings (which we transformed into library-specific forms as shown below) to capture both the topics of service-orientation for which microservices are the latest trend and cloud computing as being the foundation for cloud-nativeness: